mautrix/docs/bridges/general/initial-config.md

 * Way below in `bridge` -> `permissions`, you'll have to change the examples to match your server.

+### Bridge-specific mandatory fields
+The Telegram bridge requires that you create an "app" at <https://my.telegram.org/apps>
+and provide the `api_id` and `api_hash` in the config.
+API keys don't grant access to any Telegram account, they're just required to connect to the API in the first place.
+Login happens afterwards using bridge commands.

 ## Other useful things

 * Setting up [double puppeting] is strongly recommended.
 The relevant config